Topical Anaesthetic Cream

 - Rub a small amount into the skin.
 (Front and back if applying to ear lobes).

-- Liberally apply a visible blob of cream (front and back if applying to ear lobes) – DO NOT RUB THIS IN.
+- Liberally apply a massive visible blob of cream (front and back if applying to ear lobes) – DO NOT RUB THIS IN.
+If you can still see your ear lobe then you have not applied enough cream.

 - Cover the area with cling film to seal the cream in.
 The cream has a high evaporation rate and will evaporate quicker than your skin can absorb it if not covered correctly.
 The cling film will stick to the cream easily to keep it in place – if the cling film doesn’t stick, then you haven’t put enough cream on.